SeldonIO/seldon-core/doc/source/R/README.md

-# Packaging an R model for Seldon Core using s2i
+# Packaging an R model for Seldon Core using s2i (incubating)

 In this guide, we illustrate the steps needed to wrap your own R model in a docker image ready for deployment with Seldon Core using [source-to-image app s2i](https://github.com/openshift/source-to-image).
 If you prefer to use plain Docker, see the [Docker instructions](r_wrapping_docker.md).